-Over the past 6 years Soapbox Science has been established in 17 cities across the UK and abroad and it is looking to expand!
-It has involved 350+ scientists since 2011 and reached over 30,000 members of the public last year.
+Over the past 8 years Soapbox Science has been established in 39 cities across the world and it is looking to expand!
+It has involved nearly 1000 scientists since 2011 and reached over 140,000 members of the public.
 Dr Isabel Pires, a lecturer and cancer research scientists who organises Soapbox Science in Hull, says: “The training offered by the Soapbox Science team was really helpful, and the whole experience opened doors to me both at work and externally.
 It was a great platform to increase my visibility as a scientist.”

 Soapbox Science HQ is interested in hearing from academic staff who would like to establish an event in their local area.
 Typically, organisers have been a Soapbox Science speaker or volunteer elsewhere, or they have heard about Soapbox Science and were keen to get involved.
 If you would like to read more about becoming a local organiser, read Dr Jo Pennock’s blog post, the Manchester Soapbox Science Organiser: http://soapboxscience.org/?p=3369